TutorialsAndroid/KAlertDialog/README.md

 To Change the font of only title：

-    To apply custom downloaded fonts of TTF format you have place your font.ttf file in assest folder below is the screen-shot for reference about how to place your font file in assest folder
+    To apply custom downloaded fonts you have place your font file in "assest/fonts" folder or under "res/font" folder.
+Below is the screen-shot for reference about how to place your font file in assest folder

 ![](https://github.com/TutorialsAndroid/KAlertDialog/blob/master/art/structure.png)

     new KAlertDialog(this, KAlertDialog.NORMAL_TYPE)
         .setTitleText("Lorem Ipsum")
-        .setTitleTTFFont("fonts/os.ttf")
+        .setTitleFontAssets("fonts/os.ttf")
         .setContentText("Lorem Ipsum is simply dummy text of the printing and typesetting industry.")
         .setConfirmClickListener("OK", null)
         .show();

 To Change the font of only content：

-    To apply custom downloaded fonts of TTF format you have place your font.ttf file in assest folder below is the screen-shot for reference about how to place your font file in assest folder
+    To apply custom downloaded fonts you have place your font file in "assest/fonts" folder or under "res/font" folder.
+Below is the screen-shot for reference about how to place your font file in assest folder

 ![](https://github.com/TutorialsAndroid/KAlertDialog/blob/master/art/structure.png)